Living the expat dream

 Expats who move out of Britain to further their career prospects, typically to places such as Dubai, Qatar, Switzerland, Hong Kong, etc. tend to be extremely content about their financial opportunity, and could well be ‘top earners’ in their new countries.
 Their salaries are not often reduced by significant tax burdens whilst living and working abroad, which results in a much higher monthly disposable income.

-Others move abroad to improve their lifestyle, typically to places like Spain, Italy, South Africa, etc. This ‘category’ of expats often say they are attracted by warmer climates, more ‘outdoorsy’ and/or relaxed and family-orientated ways of life, higher living standards, and lower living costs.
+Others move abroad to improve their lifestyle, typically to places like Spain, Italy, Portugal, etc. This ‘category’ of expats often say they are attracted by warmer climates, more ‘outdoorsy’ and/or relaxed and family-orientated ways of life, higher living standards, and lower living costs.

 Expats: more money in their pockets

 Research has shown that expats were relatively ‘downturn defiant’ in the face of the last and what was one of the worst global economic conditions in living memory.
 In short, wherever they are in the world, the majority of expats are able to enjoy a range of benefits unavailable to their friends and family back ‘home’, plus for many, living in their adopted countries is indeed a dream come true – whether this is driven by lifestyle or career factors… or, as is so often the case, a combination of both.

 That said, expats should always make use of the now by planning their futures, their exit strategies, and the “what if’s”.
 This should be an important part of an expats responsibility whilst living abroad.

 Mike Coady is an expat expert based in Dubai and is on hand to help with all of the above and more.